Kleine Schanze

 Visits and guided tours

-Registration: not required (first come, first served)
+Booking: Not required (first come, first served)

-Group size: maximum 25
+Group size: Maximum 25 people

 Directions